When to fly?

 While exercise might be the last thing on people’s minds while visiting Vegas, outdoor enthusiasts might feel a little confined after spending a day in a casino.
 If that’s the case then the Red Rock Canyon National Conservation Area is great for hiking or climbing, while Lake Mead provides plenty of water sports and a 550-mile shoreline.

 Getting around Las Vegas

 It’s easiest to get around Vegas from the Las Vegas Strip.
-Walking is a great way to get around Vegas, but it may not be the fastest.
+Walking is a great way to get around, but it may not be the fastest.
 A monorail will take you from one end of The Strip to the other.
 You can start at the MGM Grand at the south end and pass The Flamingo and The Las Vegas Hilton on the way to the Sahara at the northern end.
-The trains run all week long, from 7am to 2am Monday through Thursday and another hour later Friday through Sunday.
-Some airlines and hotels offer free vouchers for the monorail.
+The trains run all week long and some airlines and hotels offer free vouchers for the monorail.
 Las Vegas’ public bus system, run by Citizens Area Transit, has buses running all day and night.
-The Trolley runs every 15 minutes from 9:30am–1:30am every day and reaches all the major hotels on The Strip.
+The Trolley runs every 15 minutes every day and reaches all the major hotels on The Strip.
 You can catch a taxi in front of any major hotel.

 Las Vegas insider information

 - There's more to Las Vegas than casinos and conventions.
 There is a wealth of culture too, with several museums including the Atomic Testing Museum, Liberace Museum and the Neon Museum.

 - There are no closing hours in Las Vegas for the sale or consumption of alcohol, even on Sunday.
 It is legal to have an open container while walking on the Strip but you must be at least 21 to drink or gamble.